palantirnet/drupal-skeleton/README.md

 * [DDev Local](https://ddev.com/ddev-local/)
   * ddev can be installed with [homebrew](https://brew.sh/): `brew install ddev`

-The dependencies for linting custom javascript are:

-* [Node](https://nodejs.org/en/) version 18.x.x or greater.

 Once you have your dependencies installed, setting up this skeleton will take at least another hour, depending on your internet connection.

 Some of the commands below will prompt you for a response, with the default answer in brackets.
 For this quick start, hit return to accept each default answer: